webcredible/best-practice/_guidelines/designing-for-mobile.markdown

 ---
 title: Designing for mobile
-description: Customers expect to be able to shop using a range of devices – make sure your website adapts to all screen sizes.
+description: Customers expect to be able to shop using a range of devices – make sure your website adapts to all screen sizes
 date: 2018-02-26 15:09:00 Z
 position: 1
 ---